ipatix/agbplay/README.md

 the song's reverb settings in their song header.

 The 'magic' samplerate values are listed below.
-Note that the 'magic' values orrespond to the values like they are used by m4aSoundMode (values: 1-12). `agbplay` will use this 'magic' value to get the sample rate for so-called "fixed frequency sounds".
+Note that the 'magic' values correspond to the values like they are used by m4aSoundMode (values: 1-12). `agbplay` will use this 'magic' value to get the sample rate for so-called "fixed frequency sounds".